 Here’s the pile in the front yard, with Mom and Dad’s tractor for scale:

 We have just a little bit to finish with the landscaping (once I sharpen my drill bit!)
-See the photo gallery for all the pictures of the landscaping.
+See the project page for all the pictures of the landscaping.

 what size were the 12 foot length timbers you used for borders ?